ebonnal/streamable/README.md

 safe_inverse_floats: Stream[float] = inverse_floats.catch(lambda ex: isinstance(ex, ZeroDivisionError))
 ```

-It has optional parameters:
-- `raise_at_exhaustion`: to raise the first catched exception at upstream's exhaustion.
+It has an optional `raise_at_exhaustion` parameter to raise the first catched exception when iteration ends.

 ## `.observe`